Accessibility of the Metropolitan Transportation Authority: Access-A-Ride

 The New York City Transit Authority also operates paratransit services branded as Access-A-Ride (AAR) for disabled customers who cannot use regular bus or subway service in New York City, and nearby areas in Nassau and Westchester counties, within MTA's three-quarter mile service area.
 AAR is available at all times.
 In addition, AAR has dedicated pickup locations around the city.
-Passengers are charged the same $2.75 fare on AAR as on regular transit.
+Passengers are charged the same $2.90 fare on AAR as on regular transit.

 The paratransit system began as a $5 million pilot program following the passage of the ADA law.
 The services are contracted to private companies.
 In 1993, because many disabled riders were being refused service in violation of the ADA, the MTA announced an expansion of the program.
 The service was carrying 300,000 yearly riders back then.
 In 1998, in response to a discrimination lawsuit, the Access-A-Ride program underwent another expansion.
 At the time, despite having 1 million annual customers the program only had 300 vehicles and Access-A-Ride journeys often took several hours, while only twenty-six subway stations were ADA-accessible.

+Several private contractors operate the Access-A-Ride vehicles for the MTA.
 The paratransit system has come under scrutiny by the media for being unwieldy: rides must be booked 24 to 48 hours in advance; it is costly to operate; and vehicles often show up late or fail to show up at all.
 AAR vehicles were defined as being "on time" when they arrived within 30 minutes of the scheduled time, and in 2017, two pilot programs were implemented to speed up AAR service.
-Nonetheless, its operating cost was $461 million per year as of 2015, which is relatively high considering that only 150,000 people use it every year.
+Multiple customers can share AAR vehicles, although shared AAR trips were suspended from March 2020 to July 2021 due to the COVID-19 pandemic.
+The program's operating cost was $461 million per year as of 2015, which is relatively high considering that only 150,000 people use it every year.

 Howard Roberts, a former high-ranking MTA official, was quoted as saying that "it probably has turned out to be … a hundred times more expensive to go with buses and paratransit than it would have been to bite the bullet and simply rehabilitate the stations and put elevators in."
 The Access-A-Ride service competes with options such as accessible taxis, although accessible taxis only make up a small percentage of the city's entire taxi fleet.
 As part of the 2018 MTA Action Plan, the MTA would improve the Access-A-Ride interface to make the ride-hailing, vehicle scheduling, and traveling processes easier.
 During the COVID-19 pandemic, there was an increase in the reports of AAR trips that were canceled, in part because of traffic congestion and a shortage of drivers.
+AAR bought its first electric vans in 2024; at the time, the AAR fleet had 1,100 vehicles.
+As of 2024, AAR averages 30,000 daily customers on weekdays.